flash-jaehyun/Supported_Graphene_2018/README.md

 make changes/add/delete content from them.
 You can even make new files

 Then you can push the changes to the master repo

+I'm going to keep an unpacked copy of the workflow dir in the $PROJ_DATA folder